andyj/Notes4Me/README.md

 #### Step 7: Start Ollama and Download the AI Model

-Ollama is the local LLM runtime that powers meeting summarization.
+Ollama is the local LLM runtime that powers meeting summarisation.

 **Start Ollama server:**
 ```bash